The Board oversees the strategic development of the university and ensures the effective use of resources and the general solvency of the institution.

 She is a graduate of Middlesex University, with a Master’s in Business Administration.

-Debbie is a member of the Remuneration Committee.
+Debbie is Chair of the Remuneration Committee and a member of the Nominations Committee.

 Professor John Vinney – Vice-Chancellor